Introduction: The growing importance of B2B customer portals

 Integration into procure-to-pay processes

-In the B2B sector, detailed product information is crucial:
+In B2B, detailed product information is crucial:

-Technical data sheets and specifications
+Technical datasheets and specifications

 CAD drawings and 3D models